afqueiruga/tough_convert/Readme.md

 1. Output raw meshes as VTK files, Silo files, and FLAC3D meshes using MeshMaker's CORNERS output.
 2. Output the dual-graph representation (cell-face-cell) used by tough as VTK and Silo
 3. Output simulation data from PlotDataElem in VTK and Silo formats
-4. Support reordering of the mesh according to a TOUGH inconn file to associate with output files and produce appropriate meshes for TOUGH-FLAC.
+4. Support reordering of the mesh according to a TOUGH incon file to associate with output files and produce appropriate meshes for TOUGH-FLAC.

 Requirements